The Soft Story Legislation

 Buildings within the scope of the program that have completed work to the standards of the ordinance, have completed an AB-094 voluntary retrofit, or are not soft story buildings will not be required to go any further than the screening process in the program by opting out of the program and its requirements using the optional evaluation form or the screening form respectively.
 Both forms must be completed in all cases by a licensed engineer or architect, except in cases where AB-094 work was completed.

-After screening, each building subject to the ordinance must be evaluated and begin the process of complying with the ordinance.
-The screening process places each building into one of four compliance tiers (below).
+Through the screening process each building that is subject to the ordinance will be assigned a tier and must be evaluated and begin the process of complying with the ordinance.
 This tiered approach will allow work to be phased and account for many of the conditions present within this subset of San Francisco's unique building stock.

 Tier I- Any building containing educational, assembly, or residential care facility uses (Building Code Occupancy E, A, R2.1, R3.1, or R4).